nesrinedroul/CarPricePrediction/README.md

 - Data Science learners who want hands-on ML practice.
 - Developers who want to integrate ML into a web app.

-📌 **Next Steps?** Try running the project locally and improving the model accuracy!

----

-Let me know if you need further clarification or specific details! 😊